max397574/max397574.github.io/docs/omega_nvim/index.md

 ---
 sidebar_position: 1
 ---
-# Omega
+# Omega-nvim
-This is a rewrite of my neovim config [omega-nvim](https://github.com/max397574/omega-nvim) This config should be usable as is for everyone.
+This is a rewrite of my neovim config [omega-nvim](https://github.com/max397574/omega-nvim) This config is usable and extendable for everyone.

 You can place your own plugins or disable plugins inside the `lua/omega/custom/modules` folder.
 You can overwrite lazy options inside the `lua/omega/custom/config/lazy.lua` file.